 benefits (excluding those provided to all salaried employees),

 the fair value of share-based awards, option-based awards, and non-equity incentive plan compensation, and

-discretionary compensation provided in the company’s summary compensation table (as described below).
+any other discretionary or non-discretionary compensation provided in the company’s summary compensation table (as described below).

 Engaging an NEO through an external management company will not change the requirement for total compensation disclosure required for that NEO.